Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 Typhus is a group of closely related diseases caused by bacteria in the Rickettsiaceae family.
 The bacteria are spread by lice and flea bites.
-The most common types of typhus are the potentially serious epidemic typhus, which is transmitted by a louse, and the less serious but still unpleasant murine typhus, which is transmitted by a flea.
+The most common types of the disease are the potentially serious epidemic typhus, which is transmitted by a louse, and the generally less serious but still unpleasant murine typhus, which is transmitted by a flea.

 Historically, huge numbers of people have died from epidemic typhus.
 Fatalities are rarer today due to modern treatments, especially when the treatment is started soon after symptoms appear.
 Murine typhus is rarely fatal.

 Despite its similar name, typhoid (also called typhoid fever and enteric fever) is a different disease from typhus.
-Typhoid is caused by ingesting material contaminated with feces containing a bacterium named Salmonella typhi, which is not a member of the Rickettsiaceae family.
+Typhoid is caused by ingesting material contaminated with feces containing a bacterium named Salmonella Typhi, which is not a member of the Rickettsiaceae family.
 "Typhi" is the name of a serovar and not a species, which is why the word is capitalized and not italicized.
 A serovar is a distinct type within a species.
 The bacterium that causes typhoid is a serovar of Salmonella enterica.

 Rickettsia is a genus of non-motile bacteria that live as parasites inside the cells of animals and humans.
 The genus is responsible for a variety of human diseases, including the ones discussed below.
 A bite from a louse or flea doesn't necessarily cause the infection, however.
 The animals must contain the relevant bacteria, and the bacteria must enter the bite wound.

 Lice are wingless insects.
 A louse (singular of lice) has a small head, three pairs of legs, and a flattened, oval body.
 The head bears a pair of antennae.
 Epidemic typhus is transmitted by the body louse.
 The bacterium that causes the disease is named Rickettsia prowazekii.
 It lives inside the digestive tract of the insect.
-The bacterium was named after two scientists, Howard Taylor Ricketts and Stanislaus von Prowazek, who both died after researching a typhus outbreak and becoming infected themselves.
+The bacterium was named after two scientists, Howard Taylor Ricketts (1871–1910) and Stanislaus von Prowazek (1875–1915).
+Sadly, both scientists died after researching a typhus outbreak and becoming infected themselves.